LauraKirby/type_inference/notes/research.md

 The `swapTwoValues(_:_:)` function can now be called in the same way as `swapTwoInts`, except that it can be passed two values of any type, as long as both of those values are of the same type as each other.
 Each time `swapTwoValues(_:_:)` is called, the type to use for `T` is inferred from the types of values passed to the function.

-except that it can be passed two values of any type, as long as both of those values are of the same type as each other

 ## 4. Annotate the type -
 _________________________